RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 rights." [*Laws* at
 1143](http://scholar.google.com/scholar_case?case=16156934007444564709)
 (internal quotation marks omitted).
 This requires that the state claim have an "extra element which transforms the nature of the action." *Id.*
-(internal quotation marks omitted).
 Montz's breach-of-implied-contract claim fails this test.

 Under section 106, a copyright owner has the exclusive rights to reproduce, to distribute, and to display the copyrighted work, as well